vlad-uve/CAE-MNIST/README.md

 ---

-## 📉 Objective
+## 📉 ~Objective~

-To evaluate the impact of individual architectural components on a CAE's ability to compress and reconstruct grayscale handwritten digits.
-Each experiment isolates a single hyperparameter to assess its effect independently.
+~To evaluate the impact of individual architectural components on a CAE's ability to compress and reconstruct grayscale handwritten digits.
+Each experiment isolates a single hyperparameter to assess its effect independently.~

 ---

+## Baseline model

+Loss Curve

+Reconstruction

 ## 🔍 Experiment Overview